 What is a trust and why would I need one?

-Under this type of legal arrangement, the Trustmaker will transfer ownership of certain assets to the Trustee who will manage the assets for the benefit of the Beneficiary.
+Through a trust, the Grantor transfers ownership of assets to a Trustee who will manage the assets for the benefit of the Beneficiary.

 Charitable Remainder Trust

-There are two types of Charitable Remainder Trusts: (1) Charitable Remainder Unitrusts which pay income based upon a percentage of the trust assets each year or the net income of the trust, whichever is less, and (2) Charitable Remainder Annuity Trusts which pay a fixed annual income amount to the income recipients.
-After the term of the trust the charitable entity(s) – in the Foundation’s case those “charitable entities” are Baptist causes -- named by the donor in the trust document receive the remainder amount.
+The type of CRT is distinguished according to how the income is paid to the Donor.
+A Charitable Remainder Unitrusts (CRUT) pays income based upon a percentage of the trust assets each year or the net income of the trust, whichever is less, while Charitable Remainder Annuity Trusts (CRAT) pays a fixed annual income amount to the income recipients.

 Is a Charitable Gift Annuity Right for you?

-A Charitable Gift Annuity can be created when a donor gives assets to a qualified charitable entity in exchange for a contract that entitles the donor or donors to receive guaranteed quarterly or annual payments for his, her or their joint lifetime(s).
-Following the donor(s) lifetime whatever is left in the account becomes the property of the charitable entity.
-The Foundation offers Charitable Gift Annuities.
-Rates of return from Charitable Gift Annuities are particularly attractive when compared with typical rates for CDs and other financial products.
-Additionally, a charitable deduction for income tax purposes is available to the donor for the charity’s remainder interest.
+A Charitable Gift Annuity is created when a Donor gives assets to a qualified charitable entity in exchange for a contract that entitles the donor or donors to receive guaranteed payments for his, her or joint lifetime(s).
+The payments are based on the Donor’s life expectancy.
+Following the donor(s) lifetime, funds left in the account becomes the property of the charitable entity.
+The donor may also be entitled to a charitable deduction for establishing this type of arrangement.